UNCG-Github/Github/Teams/README.md

 ## ADDITIONAL INFORMATION / BEST PRACTICES

+- Ensure users are using their primary iSpartan account email address for their github account, not an alias.
+A Github account that is using a UNCG alias as its email address may not be synchronized correctly.
+This is due to UNCG Azure looking for the primary username as the correct attribute to sync, and not the alias@uncg.edu format.

 - You should always set up synchronized teams before you add/invite members to your organization.
 This way, the member will be added to all appropriate teams very quickly after they accept the invite.
 On occasion, Github admins have noticed a need to remove and then re-invite existing organization members, in order for them to get synchronized (added) for the first time.